- Using iDiscover, the online catalogue

 All of our books are catalogued online on iDiscover, the online catalogue for the libraries of the University, including Cambridge University Library and its affiliated libraries, and most faculty, departmental and college libraries.

 LibrarySearch is a new search engine that allows you to look for printed books and journals and electronic material held in all the libraries in the University of Cambridge.
 It offers an alternative, simpler way of searching to using Newton, and you can expand your search into JSTOR, Science Direct and other external resources with the 'search articles' link.
 LibrarySearch is designed to be quick and easy.
 Simply enter your keywords into the search box near the top of the screen.

 If you perform a catalogue search for a book and there is an electronic version of it available, you will retrieve a record for it which will contain a link to that e-book.
 See ebooks@cambridge, below.

-All of the book stock has an entry in our author / editor card catalogue, with a short subject index, which is located in the Library.
+Most of the book stock has an entry in our author / editor card catalogue, with a short subject index, which is located in the Library.
+The catalogue was discontinued in January 2016 and no new cards have been added since.

 Classmarks preceded with a lower case q are quarto size (large size) and shelved separately.

 A yellow fluorescent circle on the top left corner of the card, indicates that this book is shelved in the separate sequence of books for Overnight Loan only.

 Titles with "Reserve Stock" stamped on their cards are kept on closed access.
-These books are not borrowable, but may be consulted in the Library during office hours.
+These books are not borrowable, but may be consulted in the Library during opening hours.
 Please ask the Senior Library Assistant for more information.

 The Library uses the BLISS Classification Scheme, in which letters are used to indicate the main categories of subject matter.